rust-lang/reference/src/expressions/literal-expr.md

 * The `u128` value is converted to the expression's type via a [numeric cast].

+> **Note**: The final cast will truncate the value of the literal if it does not fit in the expression's type.
+> There is a [lint check] named `overflowing_literals`, defaulting to `deny`, which rejects expressions where this occurs.

 ## Floating-point literal expressions

 A floating-point literal expression consists of a single [FLOAT_LITERAL] token.